omuhirwa52/omuhirwa52/README.md

 - 👋 Hi, I’m @Octave
 - 👀 I’m interested in APIs, Automation, and Dad Jokes 😁!
-- 🌱 I’m currently learning React, Docker, Node.js API, and other endless things of items 😏
+- 🌱 I’m currently learning React, Docker, Node.js API, and other endless things 😏
 - 💞️ I’m looking to collaborate on all things APIs!
 But reach out for anything really!

 <!---